-The hold open devices on the cargo bin allow the load floor to remain open without removal.
 The cargo management system is used to organize storage in the cargo area.
 There are two convenience hooks that can support up to 5 kg (11 lb).

 After storing items in the cargo management system, make sure to properly latch the load floor.